Amslee Institute on January 8, 2019

 Now, look at your personal budget or spending plan.
 List your expected income and the must pay bills that don’t go away just because you incurred a debt.
 Housing, car payments, utilities, insurance payments, student loans, and groceries are all required monthly costs.
 Each person’s list will be unique, so capture as many of these expenses as you can.
 When your list is complete, deduct the required expenses from your income.
 The amount left can be used for discretionary spending such as entertainment, clothing, and charitable donations as well as paying off your debt.

 What if you don’t have any money left over or your expenses are currently greater than your income?
 Drastic action is required as living beyond your means can be stressful and financially devastating.
 Can you earn extra income by getting a second job or volunteering to work overtime?
 Can you lower your housing costs by getting a roommate?
-To overcome these situations, increasing income and decreasing costs is likely required in order to pay down debt.
+To overcome these situations, increasing income, and decreasing costs are likely required in order to pay down debt.

 Knowing the amount of discretionary money available helps you determine your priorities.
 Look carefully at your discretionary spending categories and see where you might be able to save money that can go towards the debt.
 Instead of a Starbucks coffee every day, you can save $15 each week by making coffee at home and enjoying Starbucks only on Fridays.
 Can you take your clothing allocation for a month or two and apply it toward the debt instead of buying new clothes?
 How about eating out less often or at lower cost restaurants?
 Can you clip coupons and save on grocery costs?
 In the end, you will have to decide what works for you, but each of these actions could free up some income to help pay down your debts.